 In September 2016, I started teaching in Year 1 again, which I am really enjoying.
 So, I have worked at Smawthorne for a total of 20 years.
 As well as being a class teacher, I am also the Science co-ordinator, which means I am responsible for the Science curriculum in our school.

 My name is Miss Hunt and I teach in Panda class on a Monday and a Tuesday.
 I have been at Smawthorne for six years now!
 I taught in Year 1 for four years and in the Early Years for two years.
 I always wanted to be a teacher, ever since I was a little girl.
 I want to help younger children to achieve their full potential no matter what it may be.
 I love how all children learn differently and I want to be someone that inspires, motivates and encourages children to be the best that they can be, every day.
 I am a very lucky teacher who has more than one job role in school.
 I am a teacher two days a week and on Wednesdays, Thursdays and Fridays, I am the school’s Special Educational Needs Co-ordinator, Inclusion Leader as well as the Looked After Children designated teacher.
 I love each role and the diversity it brings every day.

 The Summer Term Ahead:

 Information about Our Homework:

-Throughout the second half of the Autumn Term our homework consists of :-
+Throughout the first half of the Summer Term our homework consists of :-

 · Weekly Handwriting – to be handed out on a Friday, to be handed back in on the following Wednesday.